sabbir-rupom/akaash-rest-api/README.md

 **For windows (version 10)**

-if you have xampp installed, steps are as follows
+if you have xampp installed, steps are as follows:

 * Clone the repository or download zip then extract in a folder [e.g rest-api] under htdocs
 * Use [Composer](https://getcomposer.org/) to install or update dependencies and autoload required class directories.
 Make sure `composer.json` file is always present in root directory